 6. How to Plant Bermuda Grass Seed

-This particular grass is more perfect for you who live in the southern of U.S because it is warm-season grass.
-Moreover, it is tolerant to drought and heat.
+This particular grass is more perfect for you who live in the southern U.S because it is a warm-season grass.
+Moreover, it is tolerant of drought and heat.

 This perennial grass also loves to grow in full sun.
 In addition, its root can grow very long.
 Therefore, it is no wonder that its root system can go up to 6 feet deep.

-This root system makes Bermuda grass more tolerant to traffic and drought.
+This root system makes Bermuda grass more tolerant of traffic and drought.

 Bermuda grass is one of the warm-season grass species that can be planted from seed.
 The best time to plant it is in late spring or early summer.